How UK timber imports are bad for people and planet

 As the public's awareness of environmental issues increases, more and more sectors are keen to promote their green credentials.
 Fast fashion and fossil fuel companies are particularly notorious for greenwashing.

-The MTCS often ignores indigenous land ownership, while timber corporations regularly fail to meet the requirements of the scheme, for example around transparency, community consultation and impact assessments.
+The MTCS often ignores Indigenous land ownership, while timber corporations regularly fail to meet the requirements of the scheme, for example around transparency, community consultation and impact assessments.
 So the MTCS doesn’t protect the local communities or forests.

 A group of villagers surround a digger holding signs saying "Stop the chop"

-Malaysian villagers blockade Samling logging
+Sarawak villagers blockade a logging road

 Credit: Keruan